Heat vs. Bucks: Betting Trends, Record ATS, Home/Road Splits

 Heat Betting Records & Stats

-- Miami has combined with its opponent to score more than 220.5 points in 38 of 82 games this season.
+- Miami has played 43 games this season that have gone over 217.5 combined points scored.

-- Miami's games this season have had an average of 219.3 points, 1.2 fewer points than this game's point total.
+- Miami's games this year have had a 219.3-point total on average, 1.8 more points than this matchup's over/under.

-- This season, Miami has won two of its nine games, or 22.2%, when it is the underdog by at least +170 on the moneyline.
+- This season, Miami has won one of its eight games when it is the underdog by at least +180 on the moneyline.

-- Miami has an implied victory probability of 37% according to the moneyline set for this matchup.
+- The moneyline set for this matchup implies Miami has a 35.7% chance of walking away with the win.

 Heat vs. Bucks Over/Under Stats (Regular Season)